jasonmckenna00/shredder/frontend/README.md

 Styling -> Make cards skinnier in featured
 - photos I've taken at top, lightly faded
 - search
+reduce amount of info on search results remove slide animation when search item comes in

+fix favorite mountains container.
+It is extending page passed viewing area (scroll)

+get state code for locations.
+Need to update db table, reseed

 Create Datatable for weather
 - One request every 4 Hours